The Military Academy

 The managerial Staff of the School during that period consisted of:

-- Training Officers and their NCO’ s assistants: Lebanese, Syrian or French.
+• Training Officers and their NCO assistants: Lebanese, Syrian or French.

-The enrollment and graduation took place during the month of October of every year.
+The enrollment and graduation took place during the month of October every year.

 The Military School Task – Pre-Independence period

-At the end of the training period, they graduate and get promoted to lieutenant rank according to a degree.
-During the graduation ceremony which is often chaired by the Syrian prime minister, the graduating officers are given:
+At the end of the training period, cadet officers would graduate and get promoted to second lieutenant in accordance with a decree.
+During the graduation ceremony, which was often chaired by the Syrian prime minister, the graduating officers were given:

-- Platoon commander certificate each in his own specialty : Infantry, Cavalry, Artillery, Engineering.
+• A Platoon commander certificate according to the combat arms: Infantry, Cavalry, Artillery, Engineering.

-- Certificate of competence for the rank of lieutenant.
+• A Certificate of competence for the rank of second lieutenant.

-After the graduation, the officers are assigned to different army units where they establish the necessary departments and units in order to train, habilitate and lead.
+After graduation, the officers were assigned to different army units where they were part of the managerial staff tasked to lead and train.

-Provisons of admission to the military school in that era
+Provisions of admission to the military school in that period

-The following conditions are required for admission to the school:
+The following conditions were required for admission to the military school in Damascus:

-- Must be Lebanese or Syrian nationality from a Lebanese or Syrian father.
+• Must have the Lebanese or Syrian nationality, from a Lebanese or Syrian father.

-- Age 18 to 25 years on 31 December of the year of admission (single, divorced or widower).
+• Must be 18 to 25 years by 31 December of the year of admission (single, divorced or widower).

 The establishment of an independent military school in Lebanon